top of page

 Designing and Installing to Keep Costs Under Control

 From an installer’s standpoint, cost control comes from execution, not shortcuts.
+Here are some tips:

-• Right-size systems based on real load data
+• Right-size systems based on real load data.

-• Design for code compliance first, aesthetics second
+• Design for code compliance first, aesthetics second.

-• Address roof condition before modules go up
+• Address roof condition before modules go up.

-• Account for commissioning, not just installation
+• Account for commissioning, not just installation.

-• Build serviceability into the layout
+• Build serviceability into the layout.

 Clean installs cost less over time than fast installs.